 Todd has offered GESS support work in Secondary schools to advise on accreditation pathways and has devised personalised programmes of study to support individuals in mainstream with great success.
 Todd is also available to support with curriculum and assessment development work across key stages.

-- Dan FosterPersonal Development, Behaviour and WelfareRead MoreDan Foster leads the work of the school’s Family Team and Social Conduct Team and is the school’s Designated Safeguarding Lead (DSL).
+- Dan FosterPersonal Development, Behaviour and WelfareRead MoreDan Foster is the Pupil Welfare Lead at Greenacre, having whole school responsibility for pastoral support.
+Dan is the school’s Designated Safeguarding Lead (DSL).
+Dan joined Greenacre in 2004 as a curriculum support assistant with a specialism in Early Years Childcare and Education, later progressing to Higher Level Teaching Assistant before taking on the role of Social Interaction Mentor.
+Dan has developed skills in leadership and management, family support and managing challenging behaviour.
 It is Dan’s role to ensure that all learners are safe, well and happy and that they are able to display socially valid behaviour.
-Dan works collaboratively with a range of partner agencies including CAMHs, Social Care and Health.
-Dan is a member of Barnsley Safeguarding Children Board and the Safeguarding Children with Disabilities and Complex Health Needs sub-committee.
+This includes ensuring the school has robust safeguarding processes and procedures.
+Dan works collaboratively with a range of partner agencies including CAMHs, children and adult Social Care and Health.
+Dan is a member of Barnsley Safeguarding Children Board, the Safeguarding Children with Disabilities and Complex Health Needs sub-committee and the Neglect sub-committee.
 Dan is a Specialist Leader of Education (SLE) in behaviour & discipline.

-- Rebecca HillSENDCO for Lower SchoolRead MoreBeccy is joining Greenacre this year from Mossbrook School in Sheffield.
+- Rebecca HillSENDCO for Lower SchoolRead MoreBeccy joined Greenacre in September 2017 from Mossbrook School in Sheffield.
 Beccy has been supporting students with special education needs within Sheffield for the most of her career and works across the borough on secondment.
 Beccy shares the whole school responsibility for communication and interaction and the provision for complex needs pupils with Hannah Williams (Upper School SENDCO).
 Beccy is also based in COOL for one day a week.

 During her time at Greenacre Hannah has gained experience in teaching children with multi-sensory needs, students with visual and hearing impairments, speech and language delay and challenging behaviour.
 Hannah is also a licensed Thrive Practitioner.